dfnr2/asteroids-lunar-multigame-thrust-a2d/README.rst

 the 10-pin digital input connector on the Asteroids Multigame, so no special adapter board or cable is needed.
 A cable is still needed for the potentiometer.

+This adapter can work with almost any potentiometer value, and almost any positioning of the potentiometer.
+The firmware will calibrate the analog values read from the potentiometer and map those values to the recommended range of values for the Lunar Landar game.
+To calibrate the thruster, simply short the two "calibration" I/O pins momentarily, then move the thruster through its range of motion.
+The highest and lowest values will automatically be stored in EEPROM, and will be mapped to the expected high/low thruster values until another calibration is performed, if ever.
+I suggest mounting a calibration switch near the thruster, and connecting it to the calibration pins using a cable.

 Because the nano and mini have the /RESET line where the multigame board provides +5V, the /RESET line must be tied to the +5V line to ensure proper operation.
 This is most easily done on the potentiometer cable, avoiding the need for any board modifications.
 Note that the potentiometer cable cannot be connected for in-circuit programming.
 For programming the nano over USB, the cable can be left in place.

+As a side note, since +5 and ~RESET are tied together when the potentiometer is connected, it is a good idea to remove the RESET pushbutton, to avoid accidentally shorting +5 to GND.

 If the potentiometer cable is not installed, so that RESET is not connected to +5V, then the device will still be powered through the protection diodes, and